 Student Health Insurance Plan Rx coverage within the United States:

-Additionally, you will be able to fill up to a 90-day supply of your medications at other retail pharmacies through July 31, 2020.
+You will be able to fill up to a 90-day supply of your medications at other retail pharmacies until further notice.

 Some pharmacies, such as CVS Pharmacy, are offering to mail prescriptions to their customers; check with your local pharmacy to see if this is an available option.